usc-isi-i2/t2wml-api/docs/API.md

 <span id="project"></span>

-The Project class is essentially a container, for a single mapping calculation's various files.
-A central use case for the project is creating an association of files and then being able to upload the project to the T2WML UI.
+The Project class is essentially a container mapping files to each other, to organize related calculations.

-The project class properties' consist of a series of containers (arrays, dictionaries) for tracking the various files of the project, the current state of the project if relevant, and `directory` (required) and `title` (optional, default name of directory folder)
+The project class properties' consist of a series of containers (arrays, dictionaries) for tracking the various files of the project.

-All the project's files MUST be located in the project's `directory` (sub-directories of this directory are also fine).
+All the project's files MUST be located in the project's `directory` (sub-directories of this directory are also fine.
 For adding files not located in the directory, see the explanation of the arguments in the adding file functions, below.

 The Project class has a variety of functions for adding files to the entire project: